kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

 This template is done with npm and bower.
 Its an Angular2 application with an http-service getting values from an ASP.NET CORE WebAPI.

+You can copy the js files manually or use the gulp task

+<pre>gulp get:started</pre>

 Open a cmd, navigate to the folder containing the "project.json" file and type